Top 20 digital tools to work smarter and grow faster

 Everyone has grown very used to Zoom since the pandemic, and it remains a powerful tool for connecting with remote-working colleagues or business contacts from around the world.

-It’s great for saving time and money over the cost of meeting in person, letting you schedule and conduct meetings from your desktop or phone and even share your screen.
+It’s great for saving time and money over the cost of meeting in person, letting you schedule and conduct meetings from your desktop or phone and allows screen sharing

 The basic plan is free, though group meetings have a 40-minute limit.
 You can also upgrade for larger and longer meetings, and for extra features such as recording.